Level of Study

 The course introduces students to theories about and technologies for the social web, with applications such as community building, mass collaboration, social networking, blogging, and social gaming.
 The aim is to give students a thorough understanding of social web technologies and social network services and their application, including issues such as privacy, ethics, trust, reputation, and addiction.
 Topics to be addressed include the history of the social web, social navigation, social network theory, diffusion of technology and participation.
 Finally, the course will investigate the power of social technology by examining uses such as social justice, marketing and political change.

-- present important theories relevant to the social web.
+- knows important theories relevant to the social web.

-- explain about privacy, ethics, trust and reputation in the use of social technologies.
+- has knowledge about privacy, ethics, trust and reputation in the use of social

-- demonstrate familiarity with a broad range of social technologies.
+- is familiar with a broad range of social technologies.

 - describe and explain basic concepts of the social web.